liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. I dislike being stuck in traffic
 1. the domestic companies excel at exploiting laborers
 1. I do not have legal status
-1. it's ok; not bad; it's alright; sort of; kind of
+1. it's ok; not bad; it's alright; sort of; kind of; 一般般\n
-1. trace; track
+1. trace; track; In summary, while \"trace\" and \"track\" can sometimes be used interchangeably, \"trace\" often focuses on the <b>history, origins</b>, or faint evidence of something, whereas \"track\" is more about following a path, trail, or monitoring the <b>progress of something in real-time</b>.
+The choice between the two words depends on the specific context and meaning you want to convey.\n\nShe managed to trace her family lineage back to the 1800s.\nWe used an app to track our hiking route in the mountains.
 1. he is cursing at someone
 1. I feel a bit awkward; it's a little bit awkward
 1. for the space-saved algorithm, if the frequencies of different elements are similar, the final error may be significant
 1. deque can be expanded or contracted
 1. western countries generally value humanitarian concerns
-1. no soliciting
+1. no soliciting; 禁止推销
 1. last year, due to financial issues at my company, all members' salaries were reduced by 10%; to compensate, we were offered stock options of equivalent value
 1. I'm fed up with doing the same thing in the office; I'm fed up with doing the routine work in the office
-1. I'm hypercritical
+1. I'm hypercritical; hypothesis\nhypocritical
 1. liberty of speech; liberty of the press; freedom of speech; freedom of the press
 1. in the context of significant layoffs, finding a job can be quite challenging
 1. what's your prescription?
-I'm short-sighted; I'm far-sighted
+I'm short-sighted; I'm far-sighted; 你眼睛几度
 1. legacy code
 1. it is miserable
 1. I'll give it a try